Mirciulica15/UTCN_Summer_2023_Repo/README.md

 1. **Terraform Initialization**: This step initializes the working directory containing Terraform configuration files.
 2. **Terraform Plan**: This step creates an execution plan, determining what actions are necessary to achieve the desired state specified in the configuration files.
 3. **Terraform Apply**: This step applies the changes required to reach the desired state.

-## Contributors

-- **Mircea Talu**: Repository owner and primary contributor.

----

-This is a draft README.md for your GitLab repository.
-You can further customize it based on your requirements and the specific details of your project.